omundy/learn-javascript/topics/data-structures/data-structures.md

 Students who complete this module will be able to:

-- Demonstrate
+- Explain the difference between arrays and objects
-- Explain
+- Demonstrate how to loop through an array to display its values in HTML
-- Create
+- Create a Javascript object to represent some real life entity

 </details>